 Courtney Jinsook Bae (Australian, b.1986) is a mixed race Korean-American artist whose work is both provocative and invigorating.
 Her fearless exploration of perspective and her play with the human form leaves viewers energised and curious.

-As a child Bae was inspired by her father's expressive Chinese brushstroke paintings, which is why Bae's artistic journey began in gouache watercolor.
-After formal training in Fashion Design at the Fashion Institute of Technology in New York, Bae's career took shape in the world of luxury fashion, where she gained experience as a visual merchandiser at renowned brands such as Prada, Miu Miu, and Burberry.
-This background had a significant impact on her creative style and continues to inspire her particularly when creating works on paper.
+As a child Bae was inspired by her father's expressive Chinese brushstroke paintings, which is why Bae's artistic journey began in gouache watercolour.
+After formal training in Fashion Design at the Fashion Institute of Technology in New York, Bae's career took shape in the world of luxury fashion, where she gained experience at renowned brands such as Prada, Miu Miu, and Burberry.
+This background had a significant impact on her creative style and continues to inspire her.

 Over time Bae has become more commonly recognised for her large-scale oil paintings that seamlessly blend abstract figurative and expressionist elements.
-Bae exhibits her work globally.
+Bae exhibits her work globally and accepts commissions.

 A versatile artist, Bae thrives in the dynamic world of creative commercial marketing.
 She embraces the opportunity to push creative boundaries and explore diverse mediums.